 There is a lot of content here that I want to introduce to you; the best thing you could do is print this off and grab a highlighter and cup of coffee.

 Discuss Marketing Internally

-I want to start with internal thinking about marketing.
+I want to start with internal thinking about power/pressure washing marketing ideas.

 Most of the people that I specifically deal with daily are small power-wash business owners.
 Some of them have other jobs, meaning they have a lot of baggage when it comes to marketing and selling.
 You may relate to some of those thoughts.

 When you come from a professional background it may be something like, “If you do a good job, you really shouldn’t be doing marketing.
 Your good reputation and your good results for clients should be enough to get you more business.”

 Of course, that’s the biggest bunch of crap that anyone could have ever told you.
 That is simply not true.

 Some people — and I was one of them for a long time — think of marketing as manipulative, as “salesy” and forcing people to do business through you, or flat-out lying to them about something that doesn’t exist just to get the check.
 To a certain degree, there is a possibility for manipulation in marketing strategies.